 - The choice of project is up to each team; however, teams should ensure that their project aligns to the theme of the year.
-APM reserves the right to limit the number of entries to 12.
-This will be applied at the project proposal stage.
-If more than 12 teams enter the competition, entrants will be decided by a further review of project proposals.
-The PM Challenge consists of 4 Phases and teams should refer to the schedule section. - Teams will be required to submit the following/ attend: - An entry form. - Project Proposal; - o Status Interview; and - Final Report. - Project Proposals will be reviewed by the Project Judges and teams informed of their successful entry into the competition. - Teams should consider the format of any documents submitted to the Project Judges, with specific consideration being given to content, layout and readability. - The marks obtained for the Status Interview and Final Report will be used by the Project Judges to determine which teams are selected as Finalists. - Up to five finalist teams will be selected to present on Finals Night. - Each of the Finalist teams will be required to prepare and deliver a 10-minute presentation which will be followed by up to five minutes of questions from the Project Judges and other guests. - There will be prizes for: - The best presentation as judged by the audience on the night of the awards ceremony. - The best overall project based on points awarded by the judges during the PM Challenge. - All teams who are not presenting at the Finals Night will present a poster on the same night.
+APM reserves the right to limit the number of teams to 12.
+Should the total number of teams entered exceed 12, the number of teams submitted from each organistaion may be reviewed with a view to reducing the overall numbers.
+Therefore, organisations should be prepared to prioritise their teams. - The PM Challenge consists of 4 Phases and teams should refer to the schedule section. - Teams will be required to submit the following/ attend: - o An entry form - Project Proposal - o Status Interview; and - o Final Report. - Project Proposals will be reviewed by the Project Judges and teams informed of their successful entry into the competition. - Teams should consider the format of any documents submitted to the Project Judges, with specific consideration being given to content, layout and readability. - The marks obtained for the Status Interview and Final Report will be used by the Project Judges to determine which teams are selected as Finalists. - Up to five finalist teams will be selected to present on Finals Night. - Each of the Finalist teams will be required to prepare and deliver a 10-minute presentation which will be followed by up to five minutes of questions from the Project Judges and other guests. - There will be prizes for: - The best presentation as judged by the Thames Valley Branch of APM on the night of the awards ceremony. - The best overall project based on points awarded by the judges during the PM Challenge (including those awarded for the presentations). - All teams who are not presenting at the Finals Night will present a poster on the same night.
 This will be judged separately and attracts its own prize.
 The basis of the poster judging is detailed at Annex A. - Additionally, there may be a discretionary prize on the night for the Most Improved Team. - Each team will be required to attend the Finals Night Phase of the competition.
-Even if a team does not progress to the presentation stage, there is benefit in watching the presentations, guest speaker and speaking to, and networking with, other teams.
-It is also a great way to celebrate all the hard work of the teams over the previous months.
+Even if a team does not progress to the presentation stage, there is benefit in watching the presentations and

-- Project funding for project delivery will not be available from APM and should be provided by the organisation sponsoring the team.
+- guest speaker and speaking to, and networking with, other teams and guests.
+It is also a great way to celebrate all the hard work of the teams over the previous months. - Project funding for project delivery will not be available from APM and should be provided by the organisation sponsoring the team.
 This should be a maximum of £500 per team, with funding provided by the sponsoring organisation.
-This money should be used by the teams for resources/ materials to undertake their projects. - In addition to the project funding, each team will be required to submit a PM Challenge entry fee of £500 to cover administration and the cost of a table at the Finals Night awards ceremony. - Teams should raise a Purchase Oder and submit to APM before end January 2022, to allow APM to invoice for the entry fee. - Teams that do not pay their invoice within the required timescales will not be invited for their Status Interviews and will not progress to the next stage of the challenge. - Teams will require the support of a Mentor and they should be provided by the sponsoring organisation.
+This money should be used by the teams for resources/ materials to undertake their projects. - In addition to the project funding, each team will be required to submit a PM Challenge entry fee of £500 to cover administration and the cost of a table at the Finals Night awards ceremony. - Teams should raise a Purchase Oder and submit to APM before end January 2023, to allow APM to invoice for the entry fee. - Teams that do not pay their invoice within the required timescales will not be invited for their Status Interviews and will not progress to the next stage of the challenge. - Teams will require the support of a Mentor and they should be provided by the sponsoring organisation.